 Malaria is an infection of the blood that is carried from person to person by mosquitoes.
 The disease has been recognised for thousands of years and once was found almost everywhere except in the most northern areas of the world.
 Malaria has been wiped out in North America, Western Europe and Russia.
 However, it remains a serious problem in much of the tropical and subtropical world.

 Millions of people continue to be infected every year and close to one million of them die.
-The UK is malaria-free.
-However in 2013, more than 1,500 people were diagnosed with malaria in the UK after returning from abroad.
+However, around 1,500 people a year are diagnosed with malaria in the UK after returning from abroad.

 Malaria is caused by protozoan of the genus Plasmodium.